Advice and Support

 Does the institution offer a standard level of assistive technology to disabled students?

-We have an assistive technology suite which student who declare a disability have access too.
+We have an assistive technology suite which students who declare a disability have access to.
 We also have an in-house assistive technology trainer and site licenses for assistive technology such as mind mapping software and screen reading.
-We can also provide individual students other assistive technology depending on their requirements.
+We can also provide individual students other assistive technology depending on their requirements

 How has your Disability Support offer changed in light of the Coronavirus pandemic?
 Are in person appointments currently suspended?
 If prospective applicants would like to register with the Disability Service, how do they go about doing this currently?

-All our services including disability or mental health advisor appointments, mentoring and tutoring, Assistive Technology training, Specific Learning Difference (SpLD) assessments and Needs Assessments delivered via our outreach centre are available.
-If an applicant or student would like to register with the Disability and Dyslexia service they can do this online and then they will be offered an appointment either online or face to face.
-Register with the Wellbeing Disability and Dyslexia service by completing our online referral form here and by sending evidence to firstname.lastname@example.org.
+During the coronavirus pandemic all appointments were delivered online, or via the phone initially until we were able to open the centre again in August 2020.
+We also corresponded with applicants and students via email which is usual protocol.
+Currently disability and mental health advisor appointments, mentoring and tutoring, Specific Learning Difference (SpLD) assessments and Needs assessments delivered via our outreach centre are all offered either face to face or online, depending on student preference.
+If an applicant or student would like to register with the Disability and Dyslexia service they can do this online and then they will be offered an appointment.
+Register with the Wellbeing Disability and Dyslexia service by completing our online referral form here and by sending evidence to [email protected]